Have your kids been wondering: Do they celebrate Halloween in Australia?

 There are lots of Halloween-themed events such as festivals, parades and markets and things like the local shopping centres often run trick or treat trails for the kids to enjoy.
 These events usually include Halloween costume, face painting and Halloween sweets.

-We love going along to the Night at the Museum event at Queensland Museum every year (it’s usually held on the Friday near Halloween) – the kids get dressed up in their costumes and get their faces painted, plus they get to hold snakes and spiders and things at the event and see lots of live shows.
+In the past, we’ve loved going along to the Night at the Museum event at Queensland Museum every year (in the past it has been held on the Friday before Halloween but alas it’s not on this year so you’ll have to check back next year) – the kids get dressed up in their costumes and get their spooky faces painted, plus they get to hold snakes and spiders and things at the event and see lots of live spooky shows.
 It’s an absolute blast.

 Enjoy Halloween in Australia!